googlecreativelab/tiny-motion-trainer/README.md

 ---

-## Using the Tensorflow Microcontroller Challenge Kit by Spark Fun
+## Using the Tensorflow Microcontroller Kit by SparkFun

-The board that comes with the Tensorflow Microcontroller Challenge Kit by Spark Fun comes preflashed with a sketch that will work with some of the experiments right out of the box.
-If you are using one of the “Tensorflow Micro Challenge” kits and you just want to jump right into playing with the experiments then you can simply connect your arduino to a power source (USB or Battery) and connect to one of the following experiment URLs:
+The board that comes with the Tensorflow Microcontroller Kit by SparkFun comes preflashed with a sketch that will work with some of the experiments right out of the box.
+If you are using one of the “Tensorflow Microcontroller” kits and you just want to jump right into playing with the experiments then you can simply connect your arduino to a power source (USB or Battery) and connect to one of the following experiment URLs:

 - [Air Snare](https://experiments.withgoogle.com/air-snare/view "Air Snare")
 - [Finger User Interface (FUI)](https://experiments.withgoogle.com/finger-user-interface/view "FUI")